Here you will find farm news and updates, comments about when I add or subtract goats, or just whatever is going on.

 1/30/17 Five-Points PL (q-tip) freshened with polled twins, with a big productive udder.

-Jan 2017, MI farm sold 6 goats to Halcyon Hill Farm in Hillsdale, MI, for health reasons that have recently happened.
+Jan 2017, MI farm sold 6 goats to Halcyon Hill Farm in Hillsdale, MI, for health reasons that have recently happened to me.
 I have to keep a much smaller herd from now on.

 Dec 2016 our retired doe, Lost Valley KW Wild Fire, died at age 14.